dorneanu/roam/content/books/stolen_focus.md

 #### 47 {#47}

+Narcissism as a corruption of attention:

-> I felt like everywhere I went, I was surrounded by people who were broadcasting but not receiving.
-Narcissism, it occurred to me, is a corruption of attention – it’s where your attention becomes turned in only on yourself and your own ego.
-I don’t say this with any sense of superiority.
-I
+> I felt like everywhere I went, I was surrounded by people who were broadcasting but not
+> receiving.
+Narcissism, it occurred to me, is a corruption of attention – it’s where your
+> attention becomes turned in only on yourself and your own ego.
+I don’t say this with any

-c2
+> sense of superiority.

 ### 3 Cause Three: The Rise of Physical and Mental Exhaustion {#3-cause-three-the-rise-of-physical-and-mental-exhaustion}